It’s easy to add a table of contents to an ebook. But how do you add an ebook index to a digital book?

 You can use the Find search tool in your word processor to locate words.

-Select the word or phrase, and then click Bookmark from the Insert menu dropdown.
+Select and highlight the word or phrase, and then click Bookmark from the Insert menu dropdown.

 You can see that I have chosen the word crime.